 Qatar became an independent state on September 3, 1971.
 Ever since then, the world has seen this tiny country transform from a desert into a metropolitan hub of the Middle East.
 Its economy continues to grow at an impressive rate and continues to provide a high standard of living for its people.

 Qatar has a number of public and private hospitals.
 Hamad Medical Corporation is the country’s premier non-profit health care provider.
 It was established in 1979 and caters to more than a million people in outpatient alone, annually.
-It operates a total of eight hospitals, HMC is committed to providing the safest, most effective, and most compassionate care to patients.
-The government hospital provides around 90% of the acute care in Qatar according to this report issued by HMC.
+Operating a total of eight hospitals, HMC is committed to providing the safest, most effective, and most compassionate care to patients.
+The government hospital provides around 90% of the acute care in the country according to this report issued by HMC.

 All residents are eligible for HMC services by signing up for a health card and paying a mere QR 100 annually.
 For more information, click here.
-Health insurance is also present, provided by the employer or can be purchased by the individual.
+Private health insurance is also available, provided by the employer, or can be purchased by an individual.

-In Doha there is no tax on personal per capita income meaning I can take home my salary without any tax deductions.
-That's how I afford all my books and ice cream.
-For companies and businesses the rate of tax is 10% of a company’s Total State Income, paid annually.
+In Doha, there is no tax on personal per capita income meaning workers can take home their salaries without any tax deductions.
+For companies and businesses, the rate of tax is 10% of a company’s Total State Income, paid annually.

 In 2018 new tax regulations were introduced.
 The law included a 100% tax on tobacco and its derivative products and all energy drinks, along with a 50% tax on all sugary drinks.
-I personally think that this was a great initiative to reduce consumption of these harmful products.
+This was a great initiative to reduce the consumption of these harmful products.

 Qatar was expected to implement VAT from the start of 2019 but it deferred this decision.
 You can read more about it here.

 Qatar has one of the lowest crime rates in the world.
-In 2019, it was named the third safest country in the world by Global Finance magazine.
-Global Peace Index 2019 ranked Qatar as the most peaceful nation in the MENA region.
+This year, 2021, it was named the third safest country in the world by Global Finance magazine.
+Global Peace Index 2021 ranked Qatar as the most peaceful nation in the MENA region.
 Peace, safety, and security are the biggest reasons why many foreign workers and their families prefer working and living in Qatar.

-There are over a 100 nationalities living in Doha.
-It is home to various expat communities exposing everyone to their culture, traditions and most importantly, cuisine.
-Ooh the joy that Chicken Tikka Masala brings!
+There are over 100 nationalities living in Doha.
+It is home to various expat communities exposing everyone to their culture, traditions, and most importantly, cuisine.
+Ooh, the joy that Chicken Tikka Masala and baklava bring!

-When you live in a multi cultural society, you meet different people and experience their culture.
+When you live in a multi-cultural society, you meet different people and experience their culture.
 You get to see that everyone is as human as you are.
-Politics, laws and media tend to divide us but when you make friends of different nationalities, you learn about the similarities.
+Politics, laws, and media tend to divide, but when you make friends of different nationalities, you learn about the similarities.
 You get to know that Harees is very similar to the Kashmiri origin Hareesa that you grew up eating.
 And before you know it, you are saying, 'Yallah Habibi' like Arabic is your mother tongue.

-Doha is home to some of the best universities in the world.
+Qatar is home to some of the best universities in the world.
 H.H.
-Sheikha Moza bint Nasser, mother of current Emir of Qatar, H.H.
-Sheikh Tamim, founded Education City under Qatar Foundation in 1995 which constitutes 9 world renowned universities including Cornell; an Ivy League university.
+Sheikha Moza bint Nasser founded Education City under Qatar Foundation in 1995 which constitutes 9 world-renowned universities including Weill Cornell; an Ivy League university.
 Qatar University ranks among 350 top universities worldwide.
 Qatar Foundation also provides financial aid to deserving students.

-Qatar also has an excellent school system in place, from local independent schools to international private schools as well as schools that cater to specific communities in Qatar like Indians, Filipinos, Pakistanis etc. There are more than 330 schools operating in the country and their fees vary according to the school.
+Qatar also has an excellent school system in place, from local independent schools to international private schools as well as schools that cater to specific communities like Indians, Filipinos, Pakistanis, Sri Lankans, etc. There are more than 300 private schools operating in the country and their fees vary depending on the school.

-What is your favourite thing about Doha?
-Do let us know your thoughts in our Comments section.
+What is your favorite thing about Doha?
+Do let us know your thoughts in our comments section.
 Like and share the article - it keeps us going!